-- Earnings (losses) from impairment of tangible assets are due to valuation of land and buildings of the subsidiaries in Serbia.
-The Group's management believes that these impairments do not reflect the market value of real estate and arise from temporarily adjustments imposed by the IFRS.
-The lack of comparables in Serbia did not allow to form commercial values, while opening of new international hotel units in Belgrade reflects growth expectations that are not consistent with these impairments.
-The Management estimates that identifying of such comparables in view of Serbia's joining the European Union will allow to reverse the performed impairments. - Earning before tax of the Group recorded loss of € 6,870 k. versus profit of € 1,810 in 2013, mainly due to impairment of assets and goodwill.
-Earnings before tax of the Company recorded profit of € 1,843 k versus losses of € 1,011 k in 2013. - Net earnings (after tax and before non-controlling interests) of the Group recorded loss of € 4,925 k versus € 3,425 in 2013, mainly due to impairment of assets and goodwill totally amounting to € 9,962.
-Earnings before tax for the Company stood at € 1,843 k versus loss of € 1,011 k in 2013. - Share from (loss)/profit of associates pertains to the share of Lampsa in the results of Touristika Theretra for the current year. - Within the current year, regarding the Group and the Company, net investments in tangible and intangible assets stood at € 2,832 k and € 1,201 k (2013: € 3,328 k and € 2,164 k respectively).
+- Earnings (losses) from property, plant and equipment impairment is due to impairment of land plots and buildings of Serbian subsidiaries, burdened in 2015 with € 2.035 k versus € 4.148 k.
+The Group's management believes that these impairments do not reflect the market value of real estate estate and arise from temporarily adjustments imposed by the IFRS.
+The lack of comparables in Serbia did not allow to form commercial values, while opening of new international hotel units in Belgrade reflects growth expectations that are not consistent with these impairments The Management estimates that identifying of such comparables in view of Serbia's joining the European Union will allow to reverse the performed impairments.
+Already, the rate of return of B.M.P company, after the stabilization of 2014, increases in 2015 and keeps rising in 2016. - The Group's results before taxes stood in profits at the level of € 1,548 k from losses € 6,870 k in 2014, loss which was mainly due to the impairments of assets and goodwill.
+The profits before taxes of the Company stood at the level of € 5,212 k. versus profits of € 1,843 k in 2014. - Net earnings (after tax and before non-controlling interest royalties) of the Group recorded profit of € 1.303 k versus losses of € 4.556 k recorded in 2014, as a result of the above and as a result of the tax recording expenses of € 294 k versus revenue of € 1.945 k in 2014.
+The current FY income tax was affected by the change in the tax rate (from 26% to 29%) positively affecting deferred tax and from offsetting tax assets recognised in the previous year, amounting to € 2.3 m with the current income tax, amounting to € 1.06 m.